adamlwgriffiths/amazon_scraper/README.rst

 to provide API accessible data.
 API search functions are imported directly into the amazon_scraper module.

-Parameters are kept the same are in the same style as the underlying API, which in turn uses Bottlenose style parameters.
+Parameters are in the same style as the Amazon Simple Product API, which in turn uses Bottlenose style parameters.
 Hence the non-Pythonic parameter names (ItemId).